img

 Whether you are applying for spousal support (alimony), defending against a claim for it, trying to vary or terminate it or negotiating a spousal support settlement, we are there to help on all fronts.

-You don’t really know your rights or entitlements on this issue unless you have proper legal advice.
+Rights and entitlements on this issue require proper legal advice.
 It is not common sense.
 We are here to help make sure you understand the unpredictable and often long term consequences related to spousal support, especially in long term marriages.
 This is an issue that requires the engagement of a trusted legal professional.

 PROPERTY DIVISION